Dutch to drop last remaining COVID-19 restrictions next week

-AMSTERDAM (AP) — The Dutch government will drop its last remaining COVID-19 restrictions on March 23, despite a recent rise in infections, as the nation learns to live with coronavirus.
+AMSTERDAM (AP) — The Dutch government will drop its last remaining COVID-19 restrictions next week despite a recent rise in infections as the nation learns to live with the coronavirus, officials said Tuesday.

-The country already has already ended a nationwide lockdown and scrapped most virus measures.
+The Netherlands has already ended a nationwide lockdown and scrapped most virus measures.
 As of March 23, wearing a face mask on public transport will no longer be obligatory.
-Facemasks will still have to be worn on airplanes and behind security screening at airports.
+Masks will still have to be worn on airplanes and behind security screening at airports.

-The government also is halting the use of a digital COVID pass to get into nightclubs and other large-scale events, the only place where they were still required.
+The government also is halting the use of a digital COVID-19 pass to get into nightclubs and other large-scale events, the only place where they were still required.

 “It is possible and responsible to further relax” measures, national broadcaster NOS quoted Health Minister Ernst Kuipers as saying.